Strongly correlated zero-bias anomaly in double quantum dot measurements: Experimental signatures of the zero-bias anomaly

 \subsection{Seeing the reduction of the DOS near the Fermi level}

-It is common practice to plot the current through a double quantum dot system as a function of the gate voltages on the two dots, resulting in what is often called a stability diagram.
-This is effectively a plot of the DOS near the Fermi level for an ensemble of two-site systems.
+It is common practice to plot the current through a DQD system as a function of the gate voltages on the two dots, resulting in what is often called a stability diagram.
+This section focuses on a fixed, low value of $\vsd$, addressing how the resulting diagrams reflect the suppression near the Fermi level of the ensemble-average DOS shown in Fig.\ \ref{zba}.
+In the configuration detailed in Section \ref{system}, the stability diagram is a map of the DOS weight integrated over the range $0 \leq \omega \leq \vsd$.
 Examples are shown in Fig.\ \ref{levels+maps} panels (a), (b), (e), and (f) for different settings of $t$ and $V$.

-Here we address how these plots reflect the suppression of the ensemble-average DOS near the Fermi level shown in Fig.\ \ref{zba}.
+We note that the configuration described, specifically the stronger coupling to drain than source, introduces an asymmetry which has the benefit of allowing clear differentiation of the effects giving rise to the ZBA.
+However, after taking an ensemble average, the ZBA itself will be symmetric about the Fermi level, as in a bulk system, and from an experimental point of view positive and negative bias will result in the same changes to net current.

-To understand the connection between the DOS and the stability diagram, consider first the simplest case of two independent dots.
-The conductance through both dots in parallel is shown in Fig.\ \ref{levels+maps}(a), with each dot coupled to the source and drain with applied bias $\vsd \equiv \vs-\vd$.
-We will focus here on a system in which the barrier to the drain is much lower than that to the source, such that $\vd$ sets the ground state of each dot.
-Current flows through a dot when a single-particle transition from the ground state has an energy less than $\vsd$.
+To examine the connection between the DOS and the stability diagram, consider first the simplest case of two independent dots.
+Current flows through one dot when a single-particle transition from the ground state has an energy less than $\vsd$.
 These low energy transitions occur only for parameters very close to a change in the ground state occupation, so nonzero current flow appears in Fig.\ \ref{levels+maps}(a) only along lines marking the boundaries between different ground states.
-Note that, in contrast to most theoretical work, we adopt the experimental convention that the axes of the stability diagram correspond to increasing occupancy up and to the right.
+For readers from the strongly correlated community, we note that we adopt the convention that the axes of the stability diagram correspond to increasing occupancy up and to the right.
+For readers from the mesoscopics community, first we emphasize that our stability diagrams are plotting current and not differential conductance.
+Second, we note that the distinct coloration of the lines at the $1\to 2$ particle and the $2 \to 3$ particle ground state transitions is a result of our choice to consider stronger coupling to the drain and $\vsd > k_B T$.
+If the contact to the source was more open than that to the drain, or equivalently if in an experiment the sign of the bias is changed without changing the couplings, the current would flow through $N-1$ particle excited states, shifting the lines slightly up and to the right and reversing the coloration.
+If $\vsd<k_B T$, the 1-to-2 and 2-to-3 lines would be the same colour, effectively an average of these two scenarios.
+In all three cases the average of the current over the ensemble shows the same zero bias anomaly.